-Students may request a certificate of enrollment or a formal letter from the Office of the Registrar by filling out the Letter Request Form, available on the Registrar's webpage https://registrar.aud.edu/.
+Students may request certificates of enrollment or formal letters from the Office of the Registrar by filling out the Letter Request Form, available on the Registrar's webpage www.aud.edu > Registrar > forms and requests.
 Two working days for the processing of letter requests should be allowed.